Alfred Benlloch Llorach: Reverse osmosis

-In 1946 he develops tests of Reverse Osmosis, made with different types of semipermeable membranes.
+In 1946, he develops tests of Reverse Osmosis, made with different types of semipermeable membranes.
 During this period he also develops patents relating to automatic changer, blood transfusion equipment, electrostatic toys.

 Solar energy

 As a consequence of the energy crisis of 1973, Alfred Benlloch began a long series of experiments and patents in the field of solar energy.
 Numerous patents that lead him to get an independent system design, with low cost and capable of delivering both hot water heating and cooling as well as electricity.
 The systems allow a working temperature of 220 heat output and over 70% and 31% electric, well above the photovoltaic systems and caloric of the time, and even current.

-The designs were patented in many countries: UK, France, Germany, Israel, Netherlands; Italy; Switzerland, USA, Mexico, Brazil, Australia, South Africa and Iran Republic.
-Several companies showed interest in the project, including Kodak Spain, Hydroelectric Spanish, Foster Wheeler in the UK, The Scientific Research Foundation of Jerusalem.

-The stabilization of prices in the energy market led projects remain on hold.